Current Topics: An Undergraduate Research Guide : Fake News

 How to Evaluate News Articles

-Resources below offer checklists and questions to ask to help verify the legitimacy of news sources.
+The resources below, including our tip sheet, offer checklists and questions to ask to help verify the legitimacy of news sources.

 How to Choose Your News